Centenary Neophone

 goes to one lead of the bell ringer.

-- Connect the blue of the line cord to the other end of the wire and
+- Connect the blue of the new line cord to the other end of this new wire and

 insulate fully.